 How To Pay Less for an EKG

 If you do not have insurance or have a high deductible plan, Mira can help you get treated at urgent care facilities, access prescription medication, and get lab tests for a low cost.
-A Mira membership is only $45/month and members can access urgent care services for a co-pay of $99.
+A Mira membership is only $45 per month, and members can access urgent care services for a co-pay of $99.

-You can also advocate for yourself at urgent care facilities in order to make sure that you are not being overcharged.
+You can also advocate for yourself at urgent care facilities to ensure that you are not being overcharged.
 Below are some questions you can ask to understand how much you will be responsible for paying when getting an EKG at an urgent care:

 - How much will the EKG cost?